alexwlchan/til/src/_posts/2024/2024-01-04-applescript-do-javascript.md

 layout: post
 date: 2024-01-04 22:59:15 +0000
 last_modified_at: 2024-01-20 11:48:34 +0000
-title: "Get and manipulate the contents of a page in Safari with \"do JavaScript\""
+title: "Get and manipulate the contents of a page in Safari with `\"do JavaScript\"`"
 tags:
   - safari
   - applescript